wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/optimize-app-load-time/includes/4-data-load-strategies.md

 > [!div class="mx-imgBorder"]
 > [![Screenshot that shows Power Apps Monitor events with three columns.](../media/1-network-rows.png)](../media/1-network-rows.png#lightbox)

-As we suggested in our initial considerations you really don\'t want to present the user with 100,000 rows.
+As we suggested in our initial considerations you really don't want to present the user with 100,000 rows.
 Instead, with data sources that support delegation, add a filter then let the connector process the filter criteria and only return rows that match.

 ## Preload data into collection